Published on 12 May 2020 - Updated on 25 May 2021

 Additionally, a business name, address, phone number, or purchasing information may be required to grant you access to the SFTP hosting services on an ongoing basis.

 There are many upfront and ongoing costs if you set up and run an SFTP server on your own.
-These costs may be prohibitive, especially as your business grows.
+These costs may be prohibitive, especially if you are in a period of setting up or trying to grow your business.
 You would need to provision the hardware, install an operating system, apply all the necessary patches, purchase a domain name and certificates, along with keeping all systems up to date and in compliance with security requirements.

 Having IT staff can also be a considerable drain on your budget.
 Company resources are needed whether it’s full-time employees or staff members with the knowledge and ability to assist when issues arise.
 SFTP as a service takes care of all the hardware, software, maintenance and support for you — all you have to do is set up your account.